-It was a 3 hours journey from airport to our hotel: Le Grand Bleu at Trou Aux Biches.
-We checked-in and spent the rest of the evening roaming around, exploring the places near our hotel.
-There was a mesmerizing beach right in front of our hotel, where I have spent more time than my hotel room in the course of next few days.
+It was a 3 hours journey from the airport to our hotel: Le Grand Bleu at Trou Aux Biches.
+We checked in and spent the rest of the evening roaming around, exploring the places near our hotel.
+There was a mesmerizing beach right in front of our hotel, where I have spent more time than my hotel room in the course of the next few days.

 Day 2 – Water Sports Time!